 Without an audience, your Facebook marketing efforts are futile.
 Encourage your current customers to like your Facebook page.
 After they like your page, their friends are also likely to like your page too.

 To accelerate the number of likes on your page use Facebook Sponsored Stories.
 These stories show the number of likes your page has on the likers’ friends’ news feed.
 They appear something like, “Jessica Jones and 5 other friends like Le Bistrot du Sommelier.”
 Users are more compelled to like a page when their other friends have liked it too.

 If you are a local business, what is the point of your posts and ads appearing to international audiences?
 If you sell women’s lingerie, your posts and ads should exclusively target women.
 Custom Audiences and Excluding Audiences are two features that will help you target the correct audience.

 Custom Audiences allows you to create a custom list of Facebook users your ads will target.
 You can generate this list from your site visitors.
 You can also use demographics such as age, gender, buying patterns, and education.
-Similarly, you can use these demographics to exclude unwanted audience using the Excluding Audience feature.
+Similarly, you can use these demographics to exclude unwanted audiences using the Excluding Audience feature.

 Facebook marketing is not a thing for your average internet marketer.
-Hire the best Facebook Marketing agency Singapore for a strong Facebook presence and high conversion rates through your Facebook page and ads.
+Hire the best Facebook Marketing agency in Singapore for a strong Facebook presence and high conversion rates through your Facebook page and ads.

 Know When to Post

 Not only should you know what to post but you should also be aware of when you need to post it.
 Sure, posting content is a great way to get your audience’s attention, however, if you post to much, it could be interpreted as spam.
 So make sure that you are aware of your posting frequency.
 According to Coschedule, the most you should post is twice in one day.
 And the least you should post is once each day.
 However, it is important to consider the type of industry you’re in as well as your followers’ level of engagement.